Surgery for high grade astrocytomas

-Adjuvant chemotherapy is typically added to surgery and radiation therapy.
+Adjuvant chemotherapy is typically added to surgery and RT.

-Children’s Cancer Group study CCG-943 demonstrated a superior 5y PFS (46%) in children who received radiation and adjuvant chemotherapy (prednisone, CCNU and vincristine) compared to those that received radiation alone (18%).
+The CCG study CCG-943 demonstrated a superior 5y PFS (46%) in children who received RT and adjuvant chemotherapy (prednisone, CCNU and vincristine) compared to those patients who received RT alone (18%).

-A recent phase II COG study, ACNS0126, investigated the use of temozolomide, a DNA methylating agent, given concurrently with radiation in children with high grade astrocytomas after surgical resection.
+A recent phase II COG study, ACNS0126, investigated the use of temozolomide, a DNA methylating agent, given concurrently with RT in children with high grade astrocytomas after surgical resection.

 Preliminary results for ACNS0126 suggest that outcomes do not significantly differ from historical controls (CCG-945) with event free survival 37% at one year.